FeralAI/Links-Awakening-DX-HD/README.md

 # Links Awakening DX HD

 This is an **unaffiliated fork** off [Link's Awakening DX HD](https://linksawakeningdxhd.itch.io/links-awakening-dx-hd).
-Currently it's just slightly easier to build/publish than the itch.io version.
+This fork is more focused on upgrading some of the game visuals that didn't translate to HD very well and making them better in general tho maybe not as faithful.
+Making the game code a little bit cleaner, updating some of the game components, and fixing some of the bugs that were published that the devs didn't get to fix.
 Check the [wiki](https://github.com/ihm-tswow/Links-Awakening-DX-HD/wiki) for a brief documentation of the in-game tools.

 ## Prerequisites